Brunounyime/e-commerce/README.md

 Meta Tags and Titles: Each page, especially product pages, has dynamically generated meta tags, including Open Graph tags for social media sharing.

-Sitemap and robots.txt: A sitemap and robots.txt file are generated automatically using the next-sitemap package, ensuring search engines can crawl the site efficiently.
+Sitemap and robots.txt: The next-sitemap package automatically generates a sitemap and robots.txt file, ensuring search engines can crawl the site efficiently.

-Responsive Design: The site is fully responsive and optimized for mobile devices, which is a critical factor for SEO ranking.
+Responsive Design: The site is fully responsive and optimized for mobile devices, which is critical for SEO ranking.

 Live Demo
-You can view the live demo of the application at L.
+You can view the live demo of the application at https://e-commerceplatforms.netlify.app/